 Where should you keep worms?

 Worms can be raised on a small or large scale, depending on your goals.
 If you are trying to manage food scraps for yourself or your family, a small 12-to 20-gallon worm bin should be adequate.
-The bin should be dark and opaque, should have a lid, drainage, and aeration holes in the bottom.
-Small 1-inch legs and a tray underneath are also helpful.
+The bin should be dark and opaque and should, have a lid, drainage, and aeration holes in the bottom.
+Small 1-inch legs and a tray underneath the bin are also helpful.

 If you are trying to manage larger amounts of organic materials or produce large amounts of worms or vermicompost, worms can be managed in low-mounded rows called worm beds or “ricks,” or in large in-vessel continuous-flow systems available from suppliers.
 Worms burrow into the bedding to protect themselves, and they will not come out to sunlight unless bedding conditions are intolerable.

 How do you harvest worms and vermicompost?